SwiftWeekly/swiftweekly.github.io/CONTRIBUTING.md

 ### Prerequisites

-You should have a good understanding of how [Jekyll](http://jekyllrb.com) and [GitHub-Pages](https://pages.github.com) work.
+You should have a good understanding of how [Jekyll](http://jekyllrb.com) and [GitHub-Pages](https://pages.github.com) work — or be willing to learn. :smile: And we would be happy to help you with any questions, just ask!

 ### Publishing

 :warning: We publish **every Thursday**. :warning:

-New issues should be pushed to `master` **before** noon (12 p.m.)
-Pacific Time, preferably around 10 a.m. if possible.
+New issues should be pushed to `master` **before** noon Pacific Time, preferably around 10 a.m. if possible.
 Emails are automagically sent via Mailchimp's [RSS-to-Email](https://mailchimp.com/features/rss-to-email/).

-> NOTE: Publishing too late (*at or after* noon (12 p.m.) will prevent emails from being sent.
+> NOTE: Publishing too late (*at or after* noon PST) will prevent emails from being sent.

 Tweets via [@swiftlybrief](https://twitter.com/swiftlybrief) are currently done manually.
 Just ping Jesse when tweets need tweeting.